Information

 What is the probability of providing farming conditions that are compatible with the migrating or habitat-changing behaviour of the species?

 It is low for minimal and high-standard farming conditions, as the species undertakes extensive migrations, and we cannot be sure that providing each age class with their respective environmental conditions will satisfy their urge to migrate or whether they need to experience the transition.
-Our conclusion is based on a high amount of evidence.4 Reproduction
+Our conclusion is based on a high amount of evidence.

 A species reproduces at a certain age, season, and sex ratio and possibly involving courtship rituals.